-Mr. Lund is the former CEO of BG Group, Statoil, and Aker Kværner.
+Mr. Lund is chairman of BP Plc and the global healthcare company Novo Nordisk AS.
+He is the former CEO of BG Group, Statoil, and Aker Kværner.
 As CEO of BG Group, Mr. Lund oversaw the sale and integration of the company to Royal Dutch Shell plc in 2016 for approximately $50 billion.
 During his ten years at Statoil, Mr. Lund grew the business into one of the world’s leading oil and gas companies with operations in 36 countries.
 Prior to Statoil, Mr. Lund served as CEO of the oil service company Aker Kvaerner.
 Previously, he spent five years at the industrial conglomerate Hafslund Nycomed in several executive positions, including COO and CFO of the pharmaceutical business.
-Mr. Lund also held non-executive positions at Schlumberger from 2016 to 2018 and Nokia from 2011 to 2014, and, early in his career, was a management consultant at McKinsey & Company.
-Mr. Lund is chairman of the global healthcare company Novo Nordisk, and a non-executive director and chairman designate of the global energy group BP Plc.
-He will be appointed chairman of BP Plc on January 1, 2019.
+Early in his career, he was a management consultant at McKinsey & Co.
+Mr. Lund also held non-executive positions at Schlumberger from 2016 to 2018 and Nokia from 2011 to 2014.

 INSEAD (M.B.A.), Norwegian School of Economics & Business Administration (M.A., economics)